 Required Skills

-The required knowledge depends on related jobs, but every technical editor should have some general soft skills and technical skills.
+The required technical knowledge often depends on related jobs, but every technical editor should have some general soft skills and technical skills.

 A technical editor needs strong computer and word processing skills.
 This includes writing, editing, proofreading, fact-checking, and writing software expertise such as Microsoft Word, LibreOffice, or Google Suite.